 ARTICLE IX.
-FACILITATED RESOLUTION
+INFORMAL RESOLUTION

-Section 9.01 Facilitated Resolution, Generally.
+Section 9.01 Informal Resolution, Generally.

-Facilitated resolution is only appropriate if (i) the Complainant and Respondent voluntarily agree to such resolution after receiving full disclosure of the allegations and their options for formal resolution and (ii) the Title IX Coordinator determines that facilitated resolution is an appropriate mechanism for resolving the complaint.
-To make their determination about the appropriateness of facilitated resolution or to assist in the in the process of the facilitated resolution, the Title IX Coordinator may conduct interviews of the parties and/or witnesses or may assign Investigator(s) to do so.
-If the Title IX Coordinator determines is warranted, the appointment of Investigator(s) may be appealed in accordance with Section 8.01(B).
+The informal resolution, is only appropriate if (i) the Complainant and Respondent voluntarily agree to such resolution after receiving full disclosure of the allegations and their options for formal resolution and (ii) the Title IX Coordinator determines that informal resolution is an appropriate mechanism for resolving the complaint, and (iii) the allegations do not include sexual harassment where the Complainant is a student and the Respondent is an employee.
+To make their determination about the appropriateness of informal resolution or to assist in the in the process of the informal resolution, the Title IX Coordinator may conduct interviews of the parties and/or witnesses or may assign Investigator(s) to do so.
+If the Title IX Coordinator determines any investigation is warranted, the appointment of Investigator(s) may be appealed in accordance with this Policy.